 For UEL, occupational health and safety (OSH) is part at large of corporate social responsibility and in the current context of Covid-19, this is all the more important.
-That is why the chambers and federations member of UEL, together with health services, have developed various tools to help companies put in place adequate measures to protect employees returning to work in the context of Covid-19.
-Retrieve here these guides and recommendations.
+That is why the chambers and federations member of UEL, together with health services, have developed various tools to help companies put in place adequate measures to protect employees returning to work in the context of the Covid-19 crisis.

 Corporate culture arises from a comprehensive risk prevention strategy and is key to economic competitiveness, increases productivity, maintains and even wins new markets.
 It is implemented and supported by the CEO who raises employee’s awareness and motivation to embrace the corporate strategy.